-In Year 11 the externally set assignment theme is issued in January by the exam board.
-Students will need to develop their own ideas usually in the form of a sketchbook and some sustained pieces in preparation for a sustained piece of work to be produced in any media under examination conditions.
-The 10-hour timed test will be shortly after the Easter holiday.

-Both Coursework and Externally Set Assignment work are graded on the following criteria:
+In Year 11 the externally set assignment theme is issued in January.
+Students will need to develop their own ideas for a sustained piece of work to be produced in any medium under examination conditions.
+The 10-hour timed test will be shortly after the Easter holiday Both Coursework and Externally Set Assignment work are graded on the following criteria:

 - Record observations especially through drawing but also other appropriate media relevant to the project such as photography. - Analyse their own work and that of other artists through critical study.
-This is made up of extended writing, ongoing written reflective dialogue and practical

-- deconstructions about the work explored.
+This is made up of extended writing, ongoing written reflective dialogue and practical deconstructions about the work explored.
 Links between their own work and that of others should be made. - Explore and experiment with a range of media, materials and techniques in order, to develop and refine ideas. - Quality of final realisation and how the lead up work informs it.